isabella232/bitcoin-keychain/README.md

 The responsibilities of keychain are:
  - derive address for a given derivation path
  - get fresh receive and change addresses
- - reverse lookup of address to derivation path
+ - reverse lookup of address to derivation path: for transaction creation, we need to check the address associated to the path belong to the account (not asked by protocol but by hardware wallet)
- - get the public key of an address
+ - get the public key of an address: needed for transaction creation by protocol
  - manage gaps

 The interface is defined as [protobuf](pb/keychain/service.proto)